 An erect, bushy, aromatic shrub growing to 2 metres tall and to 3 metres wide.

-It is found growing from Mt Vincent to Genowlan Mountain in the Capertee Valley, in the Central Tablelands of N.S.W.
+It is found growing in the Central Tablelands of NSW, from Mt Vincent to Genowlan Mountain in the Capertee Valley.
 A variant of this species has been historically recognised – known as P. aff stricta, which occurs further north in the Upper Hunter Valley at Dingo Creek and the Widden and Baerami Valleys.

 It is a listed threatened species in the wild.